 -8 cups water

--2 lb smoked ham shanks (or ham steaks)
+-2 medium carrots chopped; 2 medium stalks celery chopped; 2 lb smoked ham shanks (or ham steaks)

 Mix all ingredients in crock-pot and cook on high for 2 hours or low for 4 hours.
 Skim fat if necessary.
 Remove ham shanks and remove ham from bone.
 Cut ham into 1/2 inch pieces.
 Stir ham back into soup and heat until hot.